 As with e-Residency however, the longer term opportunities could be far greater and possibly beyond anything we can currently comprehend.

 In time, estcoins could also be accepted as payment for both public and private services and eventually function as a viable currency used globally.

 I would call their current online services a “beta program.”
 They are still figuring out exactly who wants their services and why.

 E-residency currently costs $50.
 It allows e-residents from Estonia and abroad to open an e-business all online.
 It is basically a package of online tools for people who want to do international business more easily.
 It is still somewhat limited, but their list of products is growing.
 You can sign documents online with a special ID card, and open bank accounts.
 You are being sold a legitimate online identification.

 Clearly excited about the possibilities, Kaspar Korjus wants to see the program expanded.
 There are countless services governments could offer to set a precedent for the digital era.
 Could one of the precedents be raising revenue through selling services instead of coercive taxation?

 The precedent has been set.

-The Estonian government is offering products to their citizens and foreigners which are not mandatory to buy.
+The Estonian government offers products to their citizens and foreigners which are not mandatory to buy.
 If they release a successful digital currency the wealth of the tiny nation, with only 1.3 million residents, could skyrocket.